Medical Malpractice

 Causes of Medical Malpractice

-Medical malpractice cases can be brought against medical professionals for any of the following causes:
+A medical malpractice lawsuit can be brought against medical professionals for any of the following causes:

 - Failure to diagnose